buttonsrtoys/mvvm_plus/README.md

       buildView();
     }

-Either way, listeners passed to `get` are automatically removed when your ViewModel instance is disposed.
+Either way, listeners passed to `listenTo` are automatically removed when your ViewModel instance is disposed.

 ## notifyListeners vs buildView

 When your `View` and `ViewModel` classes are instantiated, `buildView` is added as a listener to your `ViewModel`.
 So, calling `buildView` or `notifyListeners` from within your `ViewModel` will both rebuild your `View`.
 So, what's the difference between calling `buildView` and `notifyListeners`?
-Nothing, except if your `ViewModel` is registered.
-Any listeners to your registered `ViewModel` will be called on `notifyListeners` but not on `buildView`.
+Nothing, except if your `ViewModel` is registered--any listeners to your registered `ViewModel` will be called on `notifyListeners` but not on `buildView`.
 Therefore, to prevent accidentally notifying listeners, it is a best practice to use `buildView` unless your use case requires listeners to be notified of a change.

 ## But what about ValueNotifiers?

 Rather than listening to a whole model, sometimes you want more granularity and only want to listen to a value in a model.
 That's where the Flutter `ValueNotifier` comes in.
-You can register a `ValueNotifier`:
+You can register a `ValueNotifier` using the `Registrar` package that `mvvm_plus` uses under the hood:

     Registrar.register<MyValueNotifier>(instance: myValueNotifier);